BILY5354/awesome/README.md

 ## TypeScript

-*   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a developer in 2022
+*   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Community effort to create roadmaps, guides and other educational content to help the developers get an idea about the software development landscape, learn and grow in their career.

 *   [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser